dendronhq/dendron-site/vault/dendron.topic.publish.features.md

 ## Table of Contents

-Next Generation Publishing includes a _table of contents_ (TOC) in the left-hand nav, as a tree of the site.
+Next Generation Publishing includes a _table of contents_ (TOC) in the left-hand nav, as a [[tree of the site|dendron.topic.publish.sidebar]].
 On the right-hand side, a TOC is generated for the current page.

 ![Right-hanv navigation table of contents demo](https://org-dendron-public-assets.s3.amazonaws.com/images/publishing-local-toc-right-nav.gif)